mnurczynski/jee_project/simple-rpg/src/main/resources/pl/edu/pg/eti/kask/rpg/configuration/avatar/README.md

 ## Avatar resources

-This package contains avatars for users' characters.
+This package contains avatars for users' buildings.

 ### Purpose